-All the company's revenue is derived from activities in the local beverage sector in the selling of soft drinks, mineral water, beer and non-alcoholic other beverages.
+All the company's revenue is derived from activities in the local beverage sector comprising the selling of soft drinks, mineral water, beer and non-alcoholic other beverages.
 The company acts as the sole point of focus for all customers of the Organisation's beverage activities.
-The company's revenues are entirely recognised at a point in time and the company had no unfulfilled performance obligations as at 31 December 2022 and 2021.
+The company's revenues are entirely recognised at a point in time and the company had no unfulfilled performance obligations as at 31 December 2023 and 2022.